 Richmond, Virginia is a fascinating city with a criminally underrated music scene.
-With a total population hovering around 200,000, the state capital has given us modern R & B legend D’Angelo, successful rapper and ghostwriter Skillz, and the cult metal band Gwar.
-As of late, however, Richmond has gained recognition for its diverse, ever-evolving beat scene.
+With a total population hovering around 200,000, the state capital has given us modern R & B legend D’Angelo, successful rapper and ghostwriter Skillz, the cult metal band Gwar, and rapper, producer, songwriter, and rumored Drake ghostwriter Nickelus F. As of late, however, Richmond has gained recognition for its diverse, ever-evolving beat scene.
 The increased attention lead to an April of 2017 Bandcamp feature showcasing the likes of recently-signed Stones Throw artist DJ Harrison and Street Corner Music-affiliated producer Tuamie.
 The article also paid particular attention to Ohbliv, a prolific Richmond pioneer who boasts a whopping 44 Bandcamp releases and a recent entry in Fat Beats’ prestigious Baker’s Dozen series.

 For Ohbliv, seeing so many Richmond beatmakers find success through their craft is a long-held dream come true.
 “I tell all the young cats that this is what I’ve been waiting for,” he told Bandcamp.
 “We’ve finally become ambassadors for our city, finally we’re carrying our vibe elsewhere.”

 But Ohbliv’s status as a spokesman for his city didn’t happen overnight.
 Long before he was held in high regard as an ambassador, the SP-404 sensei started out from the humblest of beginnings — making pause-tapes in his parent’s basement.
 “I had just started doing pause-tapes around 97, 98,” he tells me.
 “I’m a bit older than a lot of the current producers out here.
 I actually grew up in that time of pause-tapes.
 That was pretty much what you had to do to make beats if you didn’t have any other equipment.”